shrdlu-whs/Agri_chatbot/How_To_Create_Effective_Prompts.md

 # User Guide
-## How to Use the EU Agricultural Policy Chatbot Effectively
+## How to Use the Agri-Chatbot Effectively

 A well-crafted prompt ensures the chatbot understands your situation and provides accurate, practical advice about EU agricultural policies.
 Follow these tips to make your questions clear, relevant, and specific to your needs.